Eric Schmidt: The Age of AI: And Our Human Future

+Genesis: Artificial Intelligence, Hope, and the Human Spirit

+Another book titled Genesis: Artificial Intelligence, Hope, and the Human Spirit was co-authored by Henry A. Kissinger, Eric Schmidt, and Craig Mundie | Nov 19, 2024 | Little, Brown and Co.

 Other work

 Art collection

 Schmidt was on the list of ARTnewss 200 top art collectors in 2008.
 Schmidt denied that he was an art collector, despite his involvement in art, in 2019.

 Bilderberg Group

-He is a member of the Bilderberg Group and attends the annual Bilderberg conferences regularly.
+Schmidt is a member of the Bilderberg Group and attends the annual Bilderberg conferences regularly.
 He also has a listed membership with the Trilateral Commission.

 Berggruen Institute

 Schmidt is an active member of the Berggruen Institute's 21st Century Council, and its board of directors.

 Dialog

 Schmidt has participated in Dialog, a secretive, invite-only social club founded by Peter Thiel and Auren Hoffman.

 World Economic forum

 Schmidt has been active at the World Economic Forum in Davos, serving as a Co-Chair of the 2015 Annual Meeting held under the theme “The New Global Context.”

 Acting

-In 2014, he had a cameo appearance in the film Dumb and Dumber To, starring Jim Carrey and Jeff Daniels.
+In 2014, Schmidt had a cameo appearance in the film Dumb and Dumber To, starring Jim Carrey and Jeff Daniels.
 He also had a cameo appearance in the pilot episode "Minimum Viable Product" of the HBO show Silicon Valley.